We made changes to your railroad retirement tax return because we believe there was a miscalculation. You now have an overpayment on your account.

 How can I find out what caused my tax return to change?

-You can contact us at the number listed on your notice for specific information about your tax return.
+Call us at the number listed on the top right corner of your notice for specific information about your tax return.

 What should I do if I disagree with the changes you made?

-If you disagree, contact us at the toll-free number listed on the top right corner of your notice or respond in writing within 10 days of the date of the notice.
-If your response provides additional information that justifies a reversal of the change, we’ll reverse the change we made to your account.
-If you agree with the change, update your records.
-No further action is required.
+Call us at the toll-free number listed on the top right corner of your notice or write to us within 10 days of the date of the notice.
+We may be able to reverse the changes.

 Tips for next year